kubernetes/website/v1.1/docs/design/networking.md

 ## Container to container

 All containers within a pod behave as if they are on the same host with regard to networking.
-They can all reach each other’s ports on localhost.
+They can all reach each other's ports on localhost.
 This offers simplicity (static ports know a priori), security (ports bound to localhost are visible within the pod but never outside it), and performance.
 This also reduces friction for applications moving from the world of uncontainerized apps